 - Remove the turkey from oven, cover with foil and let rest at least 30 minutes before carving.

-- Reserve pan juices to make gravy.
+- Reserve pan juices to make turkey gravy.
 I got about 3 cups of liquid and used the whole thing for gravy without additional chicken stock.

 I tried recipe I think it came out nice